MicrosoftDocs/memdocs/memdocs/intune/user-help/use-managed-devices-to-get-work-done.md

 ### Get Microsoft Intune app

-If you're required to use the Microsoft Intune app, your organization will install it on your device for you.
+If you're required to use the Microsoft Intune app with your Android device, your organization will install it on your device for you.

+For information about how to install the Intune app on your personal Linux device, see [Get the Microsoft Intune app for Linux](microsoft-intune-app-linux.md)

 ## What's the difference between the apps and the website?
 The Company Portal app is available for Windows 10/11, iOS/iPadOS, macOS, and Android devices.
 It integrates seamlessly with your device's respective platform.
 The website version is accessible from any device and gives you the same, universal experience no matter what device you're using.